Nov 6, 2019 | Hotel Management | Reading Time: 5 minutes

 5. Revenue Management System (RMS)

-Revenue strategies for hotels is a complex operation.
+Revenue strategies for hotels are a complex operation.
 The rates in hotels are volatile: depends on the time of the year, if it is low or high season, city events, and other scenarios that are hard to predict.

 For example: is it more lucrative to close a reservation with the highest rate or to close two daily rates with a lower rate?
 The answer is: it depends.